So, Aunt Flo is back in town, and she’s overstaying her welcome. Or maybe, she wasn’t a wanted guest in the first place.

 The implant can regulate your period and reduce your flow over time.
 It’s also extremely effective at preventing pregnancy.
-According to the CDC, it boasts a 0.01 percent failure rate.
+According to the Centers for Disease Control and Prevention, the implants has a 0.01 percent failure rate.
 Not too shabby.

-This method suppresses your period while acting as a contraceptive.
-In order for it to work, you’ll need a 150 milligram injection every 12 weeks.
+According to a 2007 research review, these shots suppress your period while acting as a contraceptive.
+In order for them to work, you’ll need a 150 milligram injection every 12 weeks.
 Your period may disappear, but spotting is a common side effect.

-Simply put, combined pills contain estrogen and progestogen.
+Combined pills contain estrogen and progestogen.
 This helps regulate hormonal fluctuations, making your cycle more predictable.
-Over time, it can reduce the days of your period while reducing the flow.
+One research review showed that over time, this pill can reduce the days of your period while reducing your flow.

 There are a ton of varieties on the market, so talk to your doctor about which is best for you.

-Intrauterine devices (aka IUDs) are inserted into the uterus and last anywhere between 3 to 10 years, depending on the brand.
-Studies show hormonal IUDs can reduce blood loss better than oral contraceptives.
+Intrauterine devices (aka IUDs) are inserted into your uterus and last anywhere between 3 and 10 years, depending on the brand.
+Studies show that hormonal IUDs can reduce blood loss better than oral contraceptives.

 Insertion pain varies from person to person, but the good news is, it’s a very quick procedure.
 Plus, you won’t have to worry about missing a pill.

 Keep in mind, there are some risks to hormonal methods.
-According to the American Cancer Society, women who have used hormonal birth control methods are slightly more inclined to get breast cancer and five times more likely to get cervical cancer.
+According to the American Cancer Society, women who’ve used hormonal birth control methods are slightly more inclined to get breast cancer and five times more likely to get cervical cancer.

 Longer usage increases the risk.
 But… the American Cancer Society also notes, hormonal methods can reduce your risk of endometrial cancer, cervical cancer, and colon cancer.